sotorrent/db-scripts/sotorrent/README.md

    Linux (e.g. using [p7zip](https://sourceforge.net/projects/p7zip/)):

    `for file in ./*.7z; do 7z e "$file"; done`

+2. Unzip the SQL scripts:

+	`7za e sql.7z -osql`

-2. Edit the SQL script `load_sotorrent.sh` to change the passwords for the `root` and `sotorrent` MySQL users and the path where the CSV and XML files are located.
+3. Edit the SQL script `load_sotorrent.sh` to change the passwords for the `root` and `sotorrent` MySQL users and the path where the CSV and XML files are located.

-3. Run the `load_sotorrent.sh` script.
+4. Run the `load_sotorrent.sh` script.

 ## Data